Learning Decision-Focused Uncertainty Sets in Robust Optimization

 \section{Examples}

-We run the experiments on the Princeton Institute for Computational Science and Engineering (PICSciE) facility with 20 parallel 2.4 GHz Skylake cores.
+We run the following experiments on \ifpreprint the Princeton Institute for Computational Science and Engineering (PICSciE) facility\else a computing cluster \fi with 20 parallel 2.4 GHz Skylake cores.
 We solve the inner optimization problems~\eqref{eq:robust_prob} with the Clarabel optimizer with default settings.
-The learning procedure relies on the Python package cvxpylayers~\citep{cvxpylayers2019}, and the code to replicate the experiments can be accessed at
+The learning procedure relies on the Python package cvxpylayers~\citep{cvxpylayers2019}, and the code to replicate the experiments (along with the baselines) can be accessed at